IkramUdDoula/hashbase/README.md

 - Check the browser console for detailed error messages
 - For OpenAI: Ensure your API key has access to the selected model (GPT-4 requires separate access)
 - For Claude: Ensure you're using a valid Anthropic API key (starts with `sk-ant-`)

+**Web search not working**
+- Ensure you've added a Tavily API key in Settings > Secrets
+- Verify the API key is valid and you haven't exceeded your monthly quota
+- Check that the search toggle is enabled (globe icon should be highlighted)
+- The search will gracefully fail if there are issues, and the AI will respond without search results

 **Streaming not working**
 - This is a browser/network issue - the widget uses Server-Sent Events (SSE)